nf-core/test-datasets/README.md

 Sample information sheet required to test the pipeline containing sample information and links to FastQ files stored in this repository.
 This sample sheet corresponds to Illumina Amplicons data.

+### `samplesheet_full_amplicons.csv`

+Sample information sheet required to test the pipeline containing sample information and links to original full FastQ files.
+This sample sheet corresponds to Illumina Amplicons data.

 ### `reference/`

 * `hg19_chr21.fa`: Entire chromosome 21 DNA sequence from the UCSC hg19 human assembly.